GOG-Games-com/How-to-Donate/README.md

 ## FTP Access/GG Downloader
 **Please note:** This is first come, first served.
 There are very limited slots available.
 It is currently: ${\textsf{\color{green}OPEN}}$

 A minimum donation of 100 USD/EUR is required.
 This allows you to directly download from a high-speed server.
 Your access will be valid for one year.
-You will also receive the ability to use a custom downloading program (Windows 10/11) that integrates with the website.
+You will also receive the ability to use a custom downloading program (Windows 10/11 support only) that integrates with the website.

 # Methods of Payment